precice/precice.github.io/pages/docs/adapters/calculix/adapter-calculix-pastix-build.md

 ## Overview

 To build the preCICE adapter for CalculiX with PaStiX, it is first necessary to build PaStiX.
-A manual build is necessary for most steps, as specific compilation flags must be used for the dependencies : their standard distribution cannot be used.
-In particular, PaStiX (and CalculiX) must be compiled with flags to use 8 bytes integer.
-On this page, we provide a step-by-step build of the adapter, tested on Ubuntu 20.04.
-(LTS)
+A manual build is necessary for most steps, as specific compilation flags must be used for the dependencies: pre-built packages cannot be used.
+In particular, PaStiX (and CalculiX) must be compiled with flags to use 8-byte integers.
+On this page, we provide a step-by-step building guide of the adapter, tested on Ubuntu 20.04.
 This should work with some modifications on other systems.

 ## Required packages